unilaiva/unilaiva-songbook/README.md

 External packages (only `songs` for now) are in `ext_packages` subdirectory.

-See `songs` package documentation in [http://songs.sourceforge.net/songsdoc/songs.html](http://songs.sourceforge.net/songsdoc/songs.html).
+See `songs` package documentation at [http://songs.sourceforge.net/songsdoc/songs.html](http://songs.sourceforge.net/songsdoc/songs.html).

 Stuff inside `songs` environment (the files in `content` directory named with a prefix `songs_`) ought to contain only individual songs (and data